FAQs regarding Accommodation

 - tap water

-The private liability insurance protects you in many areas of life, e.g.:
+Private liability insurance protects you in many areas of life, for example:

 - On the street when cycling or as a pedestrian when shopping